bcgov/aqwarnings_shiny/instructions.md

   - A window will pop up showing the two files (.md and .html) - ensure that both (all) the files have been added.
   - Select “Create Pull Request” in the bottom right of this window.
   - You may be prompted to re-authenticate your account.
-  - It should take a second, but you will be redirected to the [aqwarnings GitHub repository](https://github.com/bcgov/aqwarnings) in your browser that says "Open a pull request" at the top of the page.
+  - It should take a second, but you will be redirected to the [aqwarnings GitHub repository](https://github.com/bcgov/aqwarnings) in your browser and it will say "Open a pull request" at the top of the page.
   - The commit message you entered in GitHub desktop (above in 6.) will be the Pull Request message (under "Add a title").
 You do not have to add a description.
   - Select “Create pull request”.